artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 used** - AtoM requires the uses of the pre-set defaults for symfony to be able to execute the task.

-The command, when run, will normally prompt you for comfirmation before proceeding.
+The command, when run, will normally prompt you for confirmation before proceeding.
 However, if you wish to skip the confirmation step, you can use the ``--force`` or ``-f`` option.